great-expectations/great_expectations/docs/getting_started/typical_workflow.rst

 ********************************************

-While you could hand-author an Expectation Suite by writing a JSON file, just like with other features it is easier to let CLI save you time and typos.
+While you could hand-author an Expectation Suite by writing a JSON file, just like with other features it is easier to let :ref:`CLI <command_line>` save you time and typos.
 Run this command in the root directory of your project (where the init command created the ``great_expectations`` subdirectory: